 If you have any specialist dietary requirements, please discuss this with a member of the nursing team so we can arrange a meeting with the Head Chef.

-Visitors should go to Reception on arrival.
-Children are allowed to visit as long as they are under adult supervision and remain in the designated areas.
-Please ask the Nurses for advice.
+Visitors should report to reception on arrival.
+Children are welcome to visit but we do ask that they are under adult supervision at all times and remain in the designated visitor areas.

 When your Consultant has agreed your discharge, you may make arrangements for friends or family to collect you.
 Normally on discharge you will be given one week’s supply of medication.
 A charge is made for this medication.
 Please be aware that insurance companies do not cover this cost.

 The plans and recommendations for after-care services will be discussed with you as part of the discharge process.

 Following your in-patient stay, it may be appropriate for you to be referred to our Day Care programme or to continue contact with your psychiatrist or therapist through out-patient appointments.
 This will all be discussed with you during the discharge process.

 We provide a 24 hour helpline for our patients.
 This service is manned by one of our nursing team and is on hand if you require urgent support.

 If it’s your first time visiting a mental health hospital like the Cardinal Clinic, it can feel a bit daunting not knowing what to expect.